-- Genetic mutations.
-Recent studies have suggested that a mutation in the BRCA1 gene, which is linked to breast and ovarian cancer, may also increase the risk of developing fallopian tube cancer.
+- Genetic predisposition: Mutations in the BRCA1 and BRCA2 genes can raise the risk of developing fallopian tube cancer.

 Fallopian Tube Cancer Prevention

 While there are no screening tests for fallopian tube cancer and no early signs or symptoms, doctors can help you lower your risk.

 Genetic counseling can predict the likelihood of having a gene mutation associated with an increased risk of ovarian cancer.
 The Basser Center for BRCA at Penn Medicine offers genetic screening and counseling for BRCA-related cancers.
 If you are found to carry one of these gene mutations, we can help determine a prevention strategy for you and, if necessary, your children.

 Taking oral contraceptives (also called “the birth-control pill”) can reduce the risk of fallopian tube cancer in some people.
 However, this treatment can also increase the risk of breast cancer and raises the risk of blood clots, particularly in people who smoke.
 Research continues to examine the risks and benefits of oral contraceptives in relation to fallopian tube cancer.

 Giving Birth, Breastfeeding, and Fallopian Tube Cancer

 Giving birth may lower the risk of fallopian tube cancer.
 The risk continues to lower with every birth.
 Similarly, breastfeeding may also lower the risk.
 This effect increases when breastfeeding is continued for at least eight months.

 If you are at an extremely high risk for fallopian tube cancer, your doctor may recommend preventive surgery, such as a tubal ligation (surgery to close the fallopian tubes) or a salpingectomy (removal of both fallopian tubes).